All Episodes

 Treason is not doing what you can to encourage the defeat of the United States militarily.

-Treason is not supporting liberals and their liberal policies, in this case, global warming.
+No, treason is not supporting liberals and their liberal policies, in this case, global warming.

-So you just you just heard it.
+So you just heard it.

-Uh a full-froated definition of uh of socialism.
+You just heard from Horse's Mouth a full-froated definition of socialism.

-Uh well, guess what?
+Well, guess what?

-Uh yeah, we uh we did we did expect practices with electronic medical records would have better quality care, said Dr. Randall Stafford of Stanford.
+Yeah, we did expect practices with electronic medical records would have better quality care, said Dr. Randall Stafford of Stanford.

-Their expectations, these are experts now.
+Their expectations, these are experts.

-The Experts expected to get a totally different result from the result they got.
+Now, the experts expected to get a totally different result from the result they got.

-And uh unlike this researcher on diversity we told you about a couple weeks ago, so gee, I shouldn't release this.
+And unlike this researcher on diversity we told you about a couple weeks ago, so gee, I shouldn't release this.

 This is horrible.

-This I totally against what I thought would happen.
+It's totally against what I thought would happen.

 Diversity is not good for people.

-Was this was this part of uh the many tentacles of Hillary Clare, by the way, they can't find enough work for doctors in Texas.
+By the way, they can't find enough work for doctors in Texas.

 There are more doctors than they can, and there's a reason for it, ladies and gentlemen.